CyberArchitect777/bmchecksum/README.md

     `git clone https://github.com/CyberArchitect777/bmchecksum.git`

-- From the project directory, run the following to start the application:
+- From the project directory, run the following as a starting point:

     `python3 bmchecksum.py`